 Sensitivities to certain foods such as wheat have been linked with ulcers.
-For some lactose, dairy proteins could all be to blame.
+For some lactose, and dairy proteins, or even acidic foods such as tomatoes, could all be to blame.

 Cutting these out from your diet could be worth considering for a period of time to see if improvements are made to the regularity of ulcers.

 Some families have a history of them and are genetically more likely to suffer.

 Some medications will cause ulceration, but they could be other types of ulcers so it is worth speaking to your doctor or dentist if you believe this is the cause.

 SLS is a common ingredient found within toothpaste and has been considered to trigger an ulcer.
 It acts as a foaming agent and can help dissolve dental plaque.

 Consider an SLS-Free toothpaste.

 All disease affects your immune system, which could cause aphthous ulcers.

 Crohn’s, coelic, Behcet’s disease as well as HIV/AIDS have been linked to ulceration.
 However, if you are you are suffering from one of these conditions, they are unlikely to be aphthous ulcers.

 To date there is no treatment that rids you or stops you from getting apthous ulcers, but there are treatments that can help ease pain and speed up the healing process.